AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/real-use-monitoring-for-forms.md

 ---
-title: Real Use monitoring for Edge Delivery Services for AEM Forms as a Cloud Service
+title: Real Use Monitoring (RUM) for Edge Delivery Services for AEM Forms as a Cloud Service
-description: Real Use monitoring for Edge Delivery Services for AEM Forms as a Cloud Service involves the ongoing tracking and analysis of user interactions with forms.
+description: Real Use Monitoring (RUM) for Edge Delivery Services for AEM Forms as a Cloud Service involves the ongoing tracking and analysis of user interactions with forms.
 feature: Edge Delivery Services
 hide: yes
 hidefromtoc: yes